Aditya-jod/Joddex/README.md

 Repository use:
 - Internal review, design partner demos, and deployment by the Joddex engineering team.

+> ⚠️ **Warning:**
-Do not distribute or publish this repository without approval from the Joddex team.
+> Do not distribute or publish this repository without approval from the Joddex team.